 • folding, etc.

-The thick tip of the tanto is the key to the strength of the knife even with inappropriate use
+The thick tip of the tanto is the key to the durability of the knife even with inappropriate use

 This form has little in common with the classic tanto, but is popular and widely used due to its strength.